Atlantic Avenue reconstruction project to receive $10.3 million in federal funding

-ATLANTIC CITY — Work to improve multiple streets in Atlantic City, including Atlantic Avenue, is getting a financial lift from the federal government.
+Atlantic City will get millions in federal transportation dollars to reduce car traffic, add bicycle paths and improve the safety of nearly three miles of Atlantic Avenue.

-The reconstruction project is set to received $10.3 million grant funding, U.S. Rep. Jeff Van Drew (R-2nd) announced.
+The reconstruction project is set to receive $10.3 million in grant funding from the U.S. Department of Transportation, U.S. Rep. Jeff Van Drew, R-2nd, said Tuesday.

 The project includes improvements to the city's transit, safety, drainage and accessibility features.
 Atlantic, Arctic and Pacific avenues will benefit from the funding, Van Drew said.

 "For far too long, South Jersey has been neglected in receiving adequate funding for its dire infrastructure needs.
 I have advocated for this project since I was elected to Congress, and it has been long awaited by Atlantic City.
-This project will not only bring safety improvements to Atlantic City but will revitalize the city's small businesses that depend on Atlantic, Arctic, and Pacific avenues," Van Drew said.
+This project will not only bring safety improvements to Atlantic City but will revitalize the city's small businesses that depend on Atlantic, Arctic and Pacific avenues," Van Drew said in a statement.

+Dubbed the "Atlantic City Corridor Revitalization & Safety Project," the plan would address infrastructure issues such as draining and traffic.
+It also would update one of Atlantic City's largest roads with upgraded, LED street lights and improve traffic signals, and create opportunities to further enhance safety features, such as surveillance cameras and traffic light synchronization.

+"This administration takes residents' safety extremely seriously," Mayor Marty Small Sr. said.
+"And this is going to allow us to improve in that."

 Contact Eric Conklin: